Mark Pulliam: Lawyer, Writer, and Activist

 54:17.64 – Brian David Crane

 The black sea is incredibly important to them.
-Sevastopol is part of their geopolitical calculations for the us.
-It’s like who cares like the black seas know we’re even close to us and so , the Russians have made it abundantly clear that they want to keep.
-Access to the black sea they were involved in the crimean war they were involved in they got into world war one explicitly to get access to a warm water port.
-That’s why they declared war on the ottoman empire and in modern you know in the modern history of Ukraine and Russia they’ve repeatedly said like we’re just not going to tolerate having a Nato ally.
-On our border here and I think the us invited the thing honestly like and and and and from a place of Hubris it’s what’s frustrating about it.
-So.
+Sevastopol is part of their geopolitical calculations for the US.
+It’s like who cares like the black seas know we’re even close to us and the Russians have made it abundantly clear that they want to keep access to the black sea.
+They were involved in the Crimean war.
+They got into world war one explicitly to get access to a warm water port.
+That’s why they declared war on the Ottoman empire and in the modern history of Ukraine and Russia they’ve repeatedly said like we’re just not going to tolerate having a NATO ally on our border here.

 55:01.30 – Mark Pulliam

-Yeah, and Zelinsky is no Winston Churchill and so the idea that we’re treating him as this icon of democracy where he has suspended elections.
-He has prohibited certain religions from ah you know, ah holding worship services et cetera that.
+Yeah, and Zelinsky is no Winston Churchill and the idea that we’re treating him as this icon of Democracy where he has suspended elections.
+He has prohibited certain religions from holding worship services etc. that..

 55:03.96 – Brian David Crane